pratheepknadar/Parkinsons-disease-detector/README.md

 # Parkinsons-disease-detector
 - In this project the problem statemen was to build a Machine Learning model which could accurately detect the Parkinson's disease in patients.
-- I have used the Prakinson's data collected by University of California Irvine
+- I have used the Prakinson's data set by University of California Irvine

 ![](Images/park2.png)